2017 Road Access Project

 access road restoration project

-Manitoga has been awarded a $200,000 matching grant towards the Road Project through New York State’s Environmental Protection Fund.
-This important project will not only launch the capital stabilization program, it will significantly enhance and expand visitor access to Manitoga, allowing for a greater appreciation of this National Landmark, its vibrant programming, and of Russel Wright’s enduring design vision to live in harmony with nature.
+Manitoga was awarded a $200,000 matching grant towards the Road Project through New York State’s Environmental Protection Fund.
+This important project has significantly enhanced and expanded visitor access to Manitoga, allowing for a greater appreciation of this National Landmark, its vibrant programming, and of Russel Wright’s enduring design vision to live in harmony with nature.

-The South Road (public entrance) has been reconfigured and re-graded with a new culvert system; a new turn-around will allow access by multi-passenger vehicles; the parking area has been enhanced and the entrance restored with wildflowers and native plantings.
-Work on the North Road (private entrance) includes building a vernal storm retention pond; introducing berms, swales and culverts to address storm water; stabilizing the road edges; and resurfacing the road with environmentally sound materials.
+The South Road (public entrance drive) has been reconfigured and re-graded with a new culvert system; a turn-around will allow access by multi-passenger vehicles; the parking area has been enhanced and the entrance restored with wildflowers and native plantings.
+Work on the North Road (private drive) includes a vernal storm retention pond; berms, swales and culverts to address storm water; stabilization of the road edges; and resurfacing the road.

 The results are graceful and dramatic.

 Special thanks to Arcus Gift Fund, Jacob and Gale Chapman, EASTER Foundation/Anne & Fred Osborn III, Frank B. R. Sahm, Jr. Charitable Foundation, Lostand Foundation, Melanie Dodson and David Granger Charitable Foundation, Ralph E. Ogden Foundation, and Zukowski Diamond Foundation.